AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

 FileRef sealImageFile = FileRef.createFromLocalFile("./sampleSealImage.png");
 ```

-5) Inside our class we will define seal field options:
+5) Now, we will define seal field options:

 ```java
 //Set the Seal Field Name to be created in input PDF document.